-Specially commissioned new music composed by Erland Cooper (The Magnetic North, Erland and the Carnival) will be live-mixed between each of the thirteen movements of Messiaen’s work.
+New music composed by Erland Cooper (The Magnetic North, Erland and the Carnival) specially commissioned by The Manchester Collective will be live-mixed between each of the thirteen movements of Messiaen’s work.
 Sharing the great French composer’s fascination with birds, Cooper took the avian life of his native Orkney as the inspiration for his debut solo album last year.

 With the world’s bird populations facing extreme peril from climate change and loss of habitat, Swan Song is a series of love letters to our birds in music.